 The independent church is fundamentalist in its doctrine and practice.
 IFB churches are social and theological fundamentalists.
 (See Are Evangelicals Fundamentalists?)
 Fundamentalists adhere to an external code of social conduct.
 (See An Independent Baptist Hate List and The Official Independent Baptist Rule Book.)
 Often this code of conduct is called “church standards.”
 The Bible — or should I say the pastor’s interpretation of the Bible — is the rule by which church members are expected to live.
 IFB churches spend a significant amount of time preaching and teaching about how God and his spokesman, the pastor, expect people to live.

 IFB churches are also theological fundamentalists.
 They adhere to a certain and specific theological standard, a standard by which all other Christians and denominations are judged.
-Every IFB pastor and church believes things such as:
+Every IFB pastor and church believe things such as:

 - The inspiration, infallibility, and inerrancy of the Bible

 - The sinfulness, depravity of man

 - The deity of Christ

 - The blood atonement of Christ for man’s sin